AnwarXahid/soft-assertion-fuzzer/README.md

 # 🧪 Soft Assertion Fuzzer

-Soft Assertion Fuzzer is an automated tool that leverages pre-trained ML models (Soft Assertions) to trigger and detect numerical instability in PyTorch-based ML applications.
-It intelligently mutates inputs to uncover conditions leading to NaNs, Infs, or incorrect outputs — beyond just crashes.

-**Soft Assertion Fuzzer** implements the technique from our [FSE 2025 paper](https://arxiv.org/pdf/2504.15507)
-**"Automatically Detecting Numerical Instability in Machine Learning Applications via Soft Assertions"**.
+Soft Assertion Fuzzer is an automated tool that leverages pre-trained ML models (Soft Assertions) to trigger and detect numerical instability in ML-based applications.
+It intelligently mutates inputs to uncover conditions leading to NaNs, Infs, or incorrect outputs — beyond just simple crashes.
+We implemented the technique from our [FSE 2025 paper](https://arxiv.org/pdf/2504.15507): **"Automatically Detecting Numerical Instability in Machine Learning Applications via Soft Assertions"**.

 ---

 Machine learning (ML) applications rely heavily on floating-point arithmetic.
 They often operate on extremely large or small values, making them vulnerable to **numerical instability** — silent bugs that can cause incorrect outputs, wasted resources, or even model failures.
 We introduce a novel technique called **Soft Assertions**, which are **learned numerical safety models** trained during unit testing of unstable functions (e.g., `exp`, `log`, `softmax`).
 Each soft assertion predicts how to **mutate inputs to trigger instability**.

 Given an ML script:
 - Our tool scans for known unstable functions